likvidera/Documentation/CTF/mirc2077/README.md

 ```

 ## Backdoor / Duktape bug analysis
 The player can send various messages to the android on 'IRC', this includes a link.
 If that link contains Javascript, it will be interpreted by the Duktape JS engine.
-To make this a bit more interesting, a bug was introduced to the Duktape source.
-The player recieved this diff that included this
+This is a part of the diff that the player recieved that shows the bug that was introduced to Duktape.
 ``` diff
 +DUK_INTERNAL duk_ret_t duk_bi_typedarray_sect(duk_hthread *thr) {
 +	duk_hbufobj *h_this;